-Students in the Master of Arts in Organizational Leadership and Master of Arts in Christian Ministry must earn at least a C or higher in all courses, and any grade lower than a C must be repeated.
-Students enrolled in the Master of Arts in Marriage and Family Therapy, Master of Arts in Counseling Ministries, and the counseling certificates are required to earn a B- or above in all courses, and any grade lower than a B- must be repeated.
+In accordance with the graduation requirements for the Master of Arts in Organizational Leadership, no more than two "Cs" are allowed in the course sequence.
+Students enrolled in the Master of Arts in Marriage and Family Therapy, Master of Arts in Counseling Ministries, and the counseling certificates are required to earn a B- in all courses.
+Any grade of C+ or lower must be repeated.